-Our Dragon Control Priest deck list guide for the Kobolds and Catacombs expansion features one of the top lists for this archetype.
+Our Dragon Control Priest deck list guide for the The Witchwood expansion features one of the top lists for this archetype.
 This Dragon Control Priest guide includes Mulligan Strategy, Gameplay Tips, Card Substitutions, and Combos/Synergies!

 Introduction to Dragon Control Priest

 Control Priest is an archetype as old as Hearthstone itself.
 Between multiple high value cards, powerful removals and reactive Hero Power, Priest is a perfect class to play a slow, value-oriented, Control list.
 Over the last years, similar decks were going in and out of the meta, but they weren’t very popular during Year of the Mammoth.
 Everything has changed recently, when players have discovered that Priest has a very powerful mix of tools at its disposal.
 Over the last few weeks, the deck got more and more popular, to the point that it’s the second most popular Priest deck in Legend right now.

 The recent nerf patch, which basically killed Highlander Priest, was a great incentive to start playing Control Priest.

 Update: Dragon Control Priest (April 2018 – The Witchwood)

 The guide below is not up-to-date yet, however, the deck above is the currently most popular version.
 We will be updating the deck guide in the very near future, thank you for your patience!

 Credit to Theo for the current version of this deck list.

 These cards will no longer be available to Dragon Control Priest once the rotation hits and Year of the Raven goes live.

 - Greater Healing Potion